-The playback area of Sound Rescue TerraTec Edition 2.0
+The playback area of Sound Rescue TERRATEC Edition 2.0

-You can save the processed audio material by opening the file dialog box using the Save button.
-The sampling frequency of the saved file is identical to the frequency of the output file (44.1 kHz).
-If the format of the output file is not 16-bit/44.1-kHz, it should be converted using any correspondingly high-quality tool in your editing or sound card software.
+The edited audio material can be stored offline.
+To this end, select the file dialog with the save button.
+The sampling frequency of the output file corresponds to that of the input file (44.1 kHz or 96 kHz for .ap files).
+If converting these formats or converting the sampling rate, for example, from 96 kHz to 44.1 kHz, always use a suitable, high-quality tool provided in your editing or sound card software.